unexist/skeleton-asciidoc/README.md

-# asciidoc-skeleton
+asciidoc-skeleton
+====

-This project is just a common starter for asciidoc based projects with confluence support
+This project is just a common starter for asciidoc based projects with confluence support.